Deltares/hydromt/docs/dev/contributing.rst

 Model Class
 ^^^^^^^^^^^
 The HydroMT :ref:`Model class <model_api>` consists of several methods and attributes with specific design/naming conventions.
-To implement HydroMT for a specific model kernel/software, a child class named `<Name>Model` (e.g. SfincsModel for Sfincs) should be created with model-specific data readers, writers and setup methods.
+To implement HydroMT for a specific model kernel/software, a child class named `<Name>Model` (e.g. SfincsModel for Sfincs, GridModel for a gridded model) should be created with model-specific data readers, writers and setup methods.

 - :ref:`Model data components <model_interface>` are data attributes which together define a model instance and are identical for all models.
 Each component represents a specific model component and is parsed to a specific Python data object that should adhere to certain specifications.
-For instance, the ``staticmaps`` component represent all static regular grids of a model in a :py:class:`xarray.Dataset` object.
+For instance, the ``grid`` component represent all static regular grids of a model in a :py:class:`xarray.Dataset` object.
 - Most model components have an associated `write_<component>` and `read_<component>` method to read/write with model specific data formats and parse to / from the model component.
 These methods may have additional optional arguments